Makarau River

 The Makarau River is a river of the Auckland Region of New Zealand's North Island.
 The river rises some 10 km north of Kaukapakapa, flowing west before entering the south of the Kaipara Harbour.
+The river flows from the confluence of the Tahekeroa River and Haruru Stream.

-The Tahekeroa River is a tributary of it.
+The Makarau River served as the boundary between Waitemata and Rodney Counties.